-Students who complete the recommended high school program curriculum or the distinguished achievement program will have a more solid academic foundation for pursuing opportunities in higher education.
+Students who complete the distinguished achievement program will have a more solid academic foundation for pursuing opportunities in higher education.
 The Texas Legislature has provided further incentive for students to graduate under these programs.
 The TEXAS Grant programs establishes grants to cover tuition and fees to Texas public and independent colleges and universities, including community colleges and technical schools, for students with financial need who have completed one of the advanced graduation programs.
 High school counselors have information about the TEXAS Grant program.
 Funding for this program may be limited by the Texas Legislature.